MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/user-access.md

 ## Using the Microsoft 365 admin center

 Use the Microsoft 365 admin center to manage Teams licenses for individual users or small sets of users at a time.
 You can manage Teams licenses on the **Licenses** page (for up to 20 users at at time) or **Active users** page.
+The method you choose depends on whether you want to manage product licenses for specific users or manage user licenses for specific products.

-If you need to manage Teams licenses for a large number of users, such as hundreds or thousands of users, use Powershell.
+If you need to manage Teams licenses for a large number of users, such as hundreds or thousands of users, [use Powershell](#using-powershell).

 ### Assign a Teams license

 The steps are different depending on whether you use the **Licenses** page or **Active users** page.
 For step-by-step instructions, see [Assign licenses to users](https://docs.microsoft.com/microsoft-365/admin/manage/assign-licenses-to-users).

 |||
 |---------|---------|